abigailswallow/abigail-swallow/content/about.md

 date: "2023-08-25T00:00:00"
 ---

 A little bit about who I am, what I do and why.
-Visit my now page for more about what I've been up to to recently.
+Visit my [now](https://abigailswallow.com/now/) page for more about what I've been up to to recently.

+## The Quick Version

+I'm a current Master of Design Engineering student at Harvard University, interested in using multidisciplinary design methods to tackle important problems.
+Previously, I studied Social Policy at Northwestern University, knowledge I find incredibly relevant to design.
+Originally, I'm from Seattle, WA but am presently based in Cambridge, MA.
+In the future, I would like to work in a multidisciplinary, design-centric environment working on issues I care about.

+Please don't hesitate to [reach out](mailto:abigail.r.swallow@gmail.com).

+## The Long Version

 ### I'm an optimistic problem solver: